KazaiMazai/SwiftletModel/README.md

 ## Schema

-SwiftletModel provides schema versioning and bulk query capabilities to help manage your data model evolution and synchronization needs.
+Schema is implicitly defined by your model types.
+However, in some cases, it's beneficial to define the entire schema explicitly in one place, enabling bulk data queries.
+This approach proves especially useful for schema versioning, persistent storage, and synchronization with external data sources.

 ### Schema Versioning